 Market conditions have swung heavily in favor of the highly skilled employee.
-Start-ups, in particular, are now competing for the best candidates as it has never been as simple to company hop.
+HR challenges in multinational companies are getting trickier, but startups, in particular, are now competing for the best candidates as it has never been as simple to company hop.
 The currently extremely slender employee retention rates reflect this fact.
 So if perks and benefits aren't enough, what do these pesky Millenials want?

 Company culture is arguably the most significant factor when it comes to both attracting and retaining talented employees.
 Younger employees want their workplace to reflect their lifestyle and core values.
 These typically center on fairness, transparency, inclusiveness, and freedom.